Zhaleh2/HeLa_Model/docs/gene-expression-example.rst

 cell, and diffusion and reaction rates that are appropriate for a genetic switch in a Human cell.
-That said, it exemplifies how the code can be easily modified to model processes not originally anticipated in our manuscript.
+That said, it exemplifies how the code can be easily modified to model processes not originally anticipated in our HeLa cell manuscript.